stab3l-admin/stab3l-docs/content/docs/marketplace-guide.md

 ## Options Market

-The options market allows for trading contracts that give the right, but not the obligation, to buy (call) or sell (put) CU tokens at a predetermined price.
+The options market allows for trading contracts that give the right, but not the obligation, to buy (call) or sell (put) sSTB tokens at a predetermined price.

 ### Types of Options

 {% tabs %}
 {% tab title="Call Options" %}
-Call options give the holder the right to buy CU tokens at the strike price:
+Call options give the holder the right to buy sSTB tokens at the strike price:

-- **Buyer**: Pays premium, has right to buy CU tokens
+- **Buyer**: Pays premium, has right to buy sSTB tokens
-- **Seller**: Receives premium, has obligation to sell CU tokens if option is exercised
+- **Seller**: Receives premium, has obligation to sell sSTB tokens if option is exercised

-**Example**: A call option with strike price 100 USDC allows the holder to buy CU tokens at 100 USDC, even if the market price is higher.
+**Example**: A call option with strike price 0.06 USDC allows the holder to buy sSTB tokens at 0.06 USDC, even if the market price is higher.
 {% endtab %}

 {% tab title="Put Options" %}
-Put options give the holder the right to sell CU tokens at the strike price:
+Put options give the holder the right to sell sSTB tokens at the strike price:

-- **Buyer**: Pays premium, has right to sell CU tokens
+- **Buyer**: Pays premium, has right to sell sSTB tokens
-- **Seller**: Receives premium, has obligation to buy CU tokens if option is exercised
+- **Seller**: Receives premium, has obligation to buy sSTB tokens if option is exercised

-**Example**: A put option with strike price 100 USDC allows the holder to sell CU tokens at 100 USDC, even if the market price is lower.
+**Example**: A put option with strike price 0.06 USDC allows the holder to sell sSTB tokens at 0.06 USDC, even if the market price is lower.
 {% endtab %}
 {% endtabs %}